Get Strategic Leader News

 The Principles of Strategic Leadership

 Strategic leadership is the capability to anticipate change, and create direction, alignment, commitment and results in complex environments.
 To do so, leaders think and work in a strategic way to discover the future AND make it happen!!!
 It does not mean you are simply a great strategist.
-What it means, to me, is that you are able to understand your context, get a team together, agree on a target and how you are going to get there, and then create the conditions that get you there!
+What it means, to us is that you are able to understand your context, get a team together, agree on a target and how you are going to get there, and then create the conditions that get you there!

 Strategic Leadership (SL) is not a style, nor is it reserved for top echelon leaders.
 It is a way of thinking and way of working by managers and leaders throughout the organization.
 The central tenant of strategic leadership is that given the uncertainty and ambiguity presented by the context leaders must work in a strategic way.
 Working in a strategic way means that leaders work to change the atmosphere by bringing a philosophy, a method, and a way of thinking and working that leads to sustained, not scattered success.
 At its core, working in a strategic way requires the ability to make and execute consequential decisions about ends, strategies, and tactics.
 It requires that managers and leaders are able to think strategically and execute change effectively with a profound appreciation for stability.